Scouts Australia: International connections

 Two Scout troops in Singapore are affiliated with the organisation.

 The organisation is a founder member of the Asia-Pacific Region of the World Organization of the Scout Movement.
 In the field of support and co-operation with other national member organisations of the Asia Pacific region, the organisation has contributed to a number of international friendship and community development-oriented projects.
-Over the years, Australian Scouts have supported emerging Scout organisations in the South Pacific.
-A twinning project with the Bangladesh Scouts, known as the "Bangladesh-Australia Child Health" (BACH) project, made a dramatic impact on child health in project villages during its operation from 1986 to 1992.
+Over the years, it has supported emerging Scout organisations in the South Pacific.
+A twinning project with Scouts in Bangladesh, known as the "Bangladesh-Australia Child Health" (BACH) project, made a dramatic impact on child health in project villages during its operation from 1986 to 1992.
 The organisation has a twinning project with the Nepal Scouts known as NATURE Project and involves the reforestation of the Kristi Landslide.

 In 1988 the organisation hosted the 16th World Scout Jamboree and the 31st World Scout Conference.
 Some 15,000 Scouts from 94 countries attended the jamboree at Cataract Scout Park near Sydney.
 An Australian Scout Jamboree has been held every three years since 1934 except for the years of the Second World War.
 The Scout Jamboree is the organisation's largest event but an Australian Rover Moot and an Australian Venture are also held every three years.